-The dining table is one of the most important furniture choices that you will make for your home.
+The dining table is one of the most important furniture of your house, that is why choosing the right table for you, will take more time.

 Children are likely to use the dining table to do their homework and it can even be used as a makeshift office if you work from home.